Kaplan Kirsch & Rockwell

-Kaplan Kirsch & Rockwell LLP is a national law firm headquartered in Denver, Colorado, with additional offices in Washington, D.C., New York City, and Boston.
+Kaplan Kirsch LLP is a national law firm headquartered in Denver, Colorado, with additional offices in Washington, D.C., and New York City.
 It was established in 2003 by a group of attorneys.
-The firm focuses on solving problems that involve environmental, land use, public and private lands, infrastructure, and transportation law.
+The firm focuses on Environmental law, Airport Law, land use, public and private lands, infrastructure, and transportation law.

-History and Formation
+History and formation

-Kaplan Kirsch & Rockwell was founded in 2003 by a group of six attorneys, most of whom had previously practiced at a boutique environmental law firm until its 2000 merger with a large international law firm.
+Kaplan Kirsch LLP was founded in 2003 by a group of six attorneys, most of whom had previously practiced at a boutique environmental law firm until its 2000 merger with a large international law firm.
 All of the founding partners practiced transportation, infrastructure, land use, and environmental law, with a focus on large public development projects and private sector projects with a significant public investment component.
-At the time of its founding, the firm's attorneys had all built national reputations in transit-oriented and brownfield development, in environmental law, and in airport development projects.
 The firm later grew to incorporate transit and rail projects in 2006 and public-private partnerships in 2017.